-Kardaras (2016) notes that there is ample research which shows that exposure to video games and television in childhood and adolescence leads to significant risk for subsequent attention problems.
+Kardaras (2016) notes ample research shows that exposure to video games and television in childhood and adolescence leads to significant risk for subsequent attention problems.
 In addition, he suggests that experiencing something exciting makes it increasingly difficult to downshift to something less exciting.
-He adds that it has been hypothesized that frequent exposure to screens may actually compromise a child’s ability to focus on specific tasks that are not as inherently attention-captivating such as mundane tasks like schoolwork.
-Dr. Dimitri Christakis, cited in Kardaras (2016) writes, “I think that the concern is that the pacing of the program, whether it’s video games or TV, is overstimulating and contributes to attention problems.”
-In an earlier 2004 study also cited in Kardaras (2016), Christakis found that the more TV a child watches between the ages of one and three, the greater the probability that he or she will end up developing attention problems by age 7.
+He adds that it has been hypothesized that frequent exposure to screens may actually compromise a child’s ability to focus on specific tasks that are not as inherently attention-captivating, such as mundane tasks like schoolwork.
+Dr. Dimitri Christakis, cited in Kardaras (2016), writes, “I think that the concern is that the pacing of the program, whether it’s video games or TV, is overstimulating and contributes to attention problems.”
+In an earlier 2004 study, also cited in Kardaras (2016), Christakis found that the more TV a child watches between the ages of one and three, the greater the probability that they will develop attention problems by age seven.
 Moreover, this study determined that for each hour of TV consumption, the risk of attention problems increased by 10% over that of a child who didn’t watch TV.
 Dr. Christakis states, “When you condition the mind to become accustomed to high levels of input, there’s a chance that reality can be just too boring.”

-Kardaras (2016) reports that brain-imaging research specifically shows that the prefrontal cortex which, among other things, controls impulsivity, a big component of ADHD, is compromised by exposure to screens.
+Kardaras (2016) reports that brain-imaging research specifically shows that the prefrontal cortex, which, among other things, controls impulsivity, a big component of ADHD, is compromised by exposure to screens.

 Kersting (2016) cites Dr. Elias Aboujaounde, the director of Stanford University’s Impulse Control Disorder Clinic, “The more we become used to just sound bites and tweets, the less patient we will become with more complex, more meaningful information.
-And I do think we might lose ability to analyze things with any depth and nuance.
-Like any skill if you don’t use it, you lose it” (Evangelista, 2009).
-Kersting (2016) notes that this technology use and brain neuroplasticity research led Dr. John Ratey, Clinical Professor of Psychiatry at Harvard School of Medicine, to coin the term, acquired attention deficit disorder.
+And I do think we might lose the ability to analyze things with any depth and nuance.
+Like any skill, if you don’t use it, you lose it” (Evangelista, 2009).
+Kersting (2016) notes that this technology use and brain neuroplasticity research led Dr. John Ratey, Clinical Professor of Psychiatry at Harvard School of Medicine, to coin the term acquired attention deficit disorder.
 Kersting (2016) suggests that it is possible that potentially thousands of children and teens are being misdiagnosed with disorders that they don’t in reality have and are being inappropriately prescribed powerful medications to treat them.

-Pediatric Neurologist Dr. Martin Kutscher (2017) identifies three attentional networks in his excellent and research-based book, Digital Kids:
+Pediatric Neurologist Dr. Martin Kutscher (2017) identifies three attentional networks in his excellent and research-based book Digital Kids:

-Stay-on-task network: This requires willful attention to a given task and it is this network that allows us to actually execute a plan in a linear fashion.
-It is also called a “top-down” attention, as it is voluntary and is evolutionarily placed in the “top” part of the brain and, as such, attempts to exert control over the lower parts of the brain.
+Stay-on-task network: This requires willful attention to a given task, and it is this network that allows us to actually execute a plan in a linear fashion.
+It is also called “top-down” attention, as it is voluntary and is evolutionarily placed in the “top” part of the brain and, as such, attempts to exert control over the lower parts of the brain.

 Sensory/emergency network: No matter what we are doing, our sensory network is constantly scanning our environment for safety and opportunity.
-Kutscher (2017) notes that these sensory detectors also pull us into multi-media and colorful video games.
+Kutscher (2017) notes that these sensory detectors also pull us into multimedia and colorful video games.
 As a matter of safety, it is always switched on.
-Palladino (2015) notes that this system which she terms the involuntary network follows the strongest stimulus that capture it.
+Palladino (2015) notes that this system, which she terms the involuntary network, follows the strongest stimulus that captures it.